igoham/CISSP/6 - Security-Testing.md

 Learn about 25 benefits of performing a pentest here!

 Your penetration report will also include a helpful overall security risk score.
 It may be inspired by ITIL, FAIR, or DREAD methods and look something like this:

+#### TCP Scans

+##### TCP SYN
+TCP SYN scanning sends a single packet to each scanned port with the SYN flag set.
+This indicates a request to open a new connection.
+If the scanner receives a response that has the SYN and ACK flags set, this indicates that the system is moving to the second phase in the three-way TCP handshake and that the port is open.
+TCP SYN scanning is also known as "half-open" scanning.

+##### TCP Connect
+TCP connect scanning opens a full connection to the remote system on the specified port.
+This scan type is used when the user running the scan does not have the necessary permissions to run a half-open scan.